Japan Fund for the Joint Crediting Mechanism

 - A reduction of environmental pollution, including air or water pollution, solid waste treatment, or conservation of natural resources; and /or

-- Other social economic benefits, including increased job creation opportunities and better access to basic infrastructure.
+- Other social and economic benefits, including increased job creation opportunities, better access to basic infrastructure, and gender equality.

 What type of projects and technologies will be eligible to access the fund?

-The fund is aiming to support projects co-financed with ADB or ADB-administered funds or stand-alone projects which adopt advanced low carbon technology that can reduce GHG emissions, with the priority on long-term carbon dioxide reducing from energy-related activities that contribute to GHG emission reduction.
-The fund will also use its resources to provide technical support to the recipients in meeting the requirements of the JCM.
+The fund aims to support projects co-financed with ADB or ADB-administered funds or stand-alone projects which adopt advanced low-carbon technology that can reduce GHG emissions and can contribute to decarbonization of each DMC, with the priority on long-term carbon dioxide reduction from energy-related activities.
+The fund will also use its resources to provide technical support to recipients in meeting the requirements of the JCM.

 Who supports the grant?